seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Sean:** We were making our money by selling Xbox Live on Playstation, basically and Playstation was ...

-**Dylan:** weird that sony didn't try and buy us
+**Dylan:** weird that Sony didn't try and buy us.

-**Dylan:** I mean it was interesting, GameSpy ended up being sort of the last standing.
-Ironically of the middleware plays in the multiplayer space.
-I mean, and then you had things that sort of X-Fire that emerged, which wasn't, which wasn't in the lobby space, but was quite adjacent to all that
+I mean it was interesting, GameSpy ended up being sort of the last standing, ironically of the middleware plays in the multiplayer space.
+I mean, and then you had things like sort of X-Fire that emerged, which wasn't, which wasn't in the lobby space, but was quite adjacent to all that.

 **Sean:** it's kind of like Discord these days.